-Product Liability Lawyer and Auto Defect Attorney investigating defective autonomous braking systems and automated emergency braking malfunction cases for plaintiffs nationwide
+Cincinnati, Ohio Product Liability Lawyer and Auto Defect Attorney investigating autonomous braking system malfunction and automated emergency braking defects for plaintiffs nationwide

 Automated emergency braking (AEB) systems are designed to detect rear-end collision hazards and automatically applies car brakes to mitigate or prevent serious impact.
 At least twenty automakers have agreed to use AEB in their new vehicles by 2022.